ggons/watery-ui/README.md

 # Watery-UI

 Watery UI is a UI component library that helps you deploy React applications faster and more efficiently.
+Currently, only the modal has been developed, and we plan to gradually add other features/components.

 ## Table of contents